--> Skip to main content

 Photo Bank of Madurai Meenakshi Temple Tower Sculptures

 Each sculpture adorning the famed towers of Madurai Meenakshi Temple Tower is to be photographed and digitally stored.
 The nine towers have thousands of sculptures and the digital pictures will help in restoration works and will be a great asset for future.
 The digital photograph of each sculpture is being shot in such a way that no minute details are missed – including position, facial expressions, dress, ornaments and other unique features.
 Such a vast collection of pictures of the tower sculptures will be a great help for future restoration works and for history and architecture studies.
 Pictures of select sculptures that have been already photographed are on display inside the temple complex.
 It is quite impossible to have a clear view of all the tower sculptures from ground level.
 The digital pictures are surely going to be a great help to visitors.
-Hope, the temple authorities will display some pictures online too.( via )
+Hope, the temple authorities will display some pictures online too.(via)

 An Invocation Prayer to Lord Balaji by Tallapaka Annamacharya

 Invocation Prayer to Lord Venkateswara O Paramapurusha!
 O Matchless One!
 I surrender unto you!
 O true abode of Lakshmi!
 O one with a lotus navel!
 O lotus eyed!
 O Lord with lotus like feet!
 O Lord of all demigods and sages!
 O Lord of the herds!
 O Granter of boons!
 O four formed one!
 O one with four arms!
 O one who wields the conch and discus!
 O supreme Lord of Venkata hill!
 O enjoyer of the praises of Anjana!
 I surrender unto you!
-Tallapaka Annamacharya
+Tallapaka Annamacharya This poem is a beautiful invocation to Lord Venkateswara, a form of the Hindu god Vishnu, by the poet Tallapaka Annamacharya.
+Each line is filled with devotion and reverence, addressing various aspects and attributes of the deity.
+"O Paramapurusha!
+O Matchless One!": Here, the poet addresses the Lord as the Supreme Person, unparalleled in His greatness.
+"I surrender unto you!": This line expresses the poet's complete surrender and devotion to the Lord.
+"O true abode of Lakshmi!": Lord Venka

 Instrumental Music Album Inspired by the Bhagavad Gita

 A new instrumental music album titled 'Ocean of Consciousness' by Jeffrey Fisher explores the subjects of war and spirituality in relation to the Bhagavad Gita.
 The Music Album crosses a variety of styles from jazz to classical.
 Fisher equates Arjuna’s initial turmoil at the start of the Bhagavad Gita with that of present day soldiers and other people who are faced with war and other challenges.
 Jeffrey Fisher is an award winning composer and multi-instrumentalist.
 The 'Ocean of Consciousness' consists of two discs – ‘The Bhagavad Gita Suite’ and ‘The River’.
 The music and concept of the album inspired by the Bhagavad Gita is expected to especially appeal to individuals interested in jazz, classical, world and New Age music, ancient Sanskrit texts, the Indian and Hindu communities, scholars, healers, massage therapists, spiritual writers, green activists, peace activists and Lohas converts.
-Disc One: 'The Bhagavad Gita Suite' consists of following tracks: The F
+Disc One: 'The Bhagavad Gita Suite' consists of following tracks: The Fi

 Ramayana Coloring Book and Stickers for Children